zalando/spring-cloud-config-aws-kms/README.md

     aws:
         kms:
-            # Optional: only used for decryption
+            # Optional: only used for encryption
             keyId: 9d9fca31-54c5-4df5-ba4f-127dfb9a5031

             # Optional: if not set, the AWS Default Region Provider Chain is used
             region: eu-central-1

-            # Optional: Turn of the KMS feature completely (e.g. for local development)
+            # Optional: Turn off the KMS feature completely (e.g. for local development)
             enabled: false

 The *aws.kms.keyId* property is required only if you intend to encrypt values in your application.
 The following contains the properties used by this library.